 Open Monitoring Meditation is about having an open mind to anything that enters your state of awareness while meditating, or even through the moment-to-moment aspects of daily life.
 You could practice it first thing in the morning.
 Just observe your inner dynamic without judgment or the need to add anything.
 Do not draw a particular feeling or thought for the next 10-20 minutes after waking up.
-Let yourself know what’s going inside you, and eventually, this technique will grant you a deep sense of liberation.
+Let yourself know what’s going on inside you, and eventually, this technique will grant you a deep sense of liberation.
 This state of present awareness is often referred to as mindfulness.

 2. Focused Attention Meditation

 The technique of Focused Attention Meditation has a clear intention.
-A popular sub-type is object meditation, where you have to fix your gaze on a single ‘point’ for a certain period of time, typically 10-15 minutes.
+A prevalent sub-type is object meditation, where you have to fix your gaze on a single ‘point’ for a certain period of time, typically 10-15 minutes.
 This ‘point’ could be any spot on a surface or an object like a candle or pencil.
 This practice could help with memory and learning skills required in reading, studying or sporting activities.
 You can practice it before going to bed as it aids in calming the brain’s mental activity.
 This type of meditation induces focused relaxation in the human mind.

 3. Sound Meditation

-Sound Meditation is one of the most effective ways of meditating for beginners as well as experts.
+Sound Meditation is one of the most effective ways of meditating for beginners and experts.
 According to Mingyur Rinpoche, a Tibetan teacher and meditation master, one needs to “just simply be”.
 He suggests listening to any sound, anytime.
 Close your eyes and listen to different kinds of sounds around you and just focus on them for some time.
 This technique will not only help you calm down, but also nail down on what you’re thinking or feeling at that particular moment of time.

 4. Breath Meditation